WillJRoper/uos-python-y1/README.md

 You should now be able to see all the files that make up this course on your own computer.
 This is your copy so you can edit freely.
 One thing I would say is I recommend not adding files inside `uos-python-y1` instead add them to the outside directory.
 This will make life easier down the line.

+If you need to update your personal copy you simply run `git pull` in the directory.
+This will get all the updates.
+If you have edited the files you will first have to run `git add .` to add everything you've changed and then `git commit -m "my local changes"` to "commit" them.
+Don't worry, this won't do anything nasty to the online version.
+You just need to do this before you can run `git pull` if you've changed the files.

 Of course, I suspect all of the above is a very new concept to many, if not all, of you!
 Don't worry if you couldn't do the above.
 A copy of this repo is available on Canvas with up-to-date documents.
 I will go into detail about Git in due course.

 ## Assignments